JohnBinford/AppleWood-Pointe/Collateral/newguy.md

     - Eric-S can simply give the password to the new person, and it's done.
     - Otherwise, if Eric's email was used,  a whole new setup would be required.
     - https://homeimprovement.fandom.com/wiki/Binford_Tools
+  - John Binford is the collective Nom De Plume for three or four individuals that are authoring content for these pages.
+Eric-S just types a lot.

 * * *
 * * *